 Long before Ron Francis became the first general manager of the Seattle Kraken, he scored 1,798 points during his 23-season Hall of Fame playing career.
 He reached two personal milestones on this date.

 On Oct.
 24, 1987, Francis picked up an assist, in the Hartford Whalers’ 5-3 win over the Blackhawks, for the 500th point of his career.
 He scored 382 goals and 1,175 points in his two stints with the Whalers and Carolina Hurricanes.

 In 1991, Francis was traded to the Pittsburgh Penguins.
 It was with the Penguins, on Oct.
 24, 1992, where he picked up two assists to record his 900th career NHL point in a 4-3 win at the Devils.

 Odds & Ends

 On Oct.
-24, 1968, 44-year-old defenseman Doug Harvey assisted on two goals within a span of 28 seconds, during the third period, to lead the St. Louis Blues to a 2-1 win against the Bruins.
+24, 1968, 44-year-old defenseman Doug Harvey assisted on two goals in 28 seconds during the third period to lead the St. Louis Blues to a 2-1 win against the Bruins.

 The Minnesota North Stars, on Oct.
 24, 1971, picked up a big 6-3 road win at the Los Angeles Kings.
 Forward Murray Oliver played a part in all the scoring with a goal and five assists.
 One of those assists came on Bob Nevin’s goal, which was the 500th point of the veteran’s NHL career.